ray-project/ray/doc/source/cluster/kubernetes/user-guides/config.md

 template which determines the configuration for the pods in the group.
 Here are some of the subfields of the pod `template` to pay attention to:

+#### containers
+A Ray pod template specifies at minimum one container, namely the container that runs the Ray processes.
+A Ray pod template may also specify additional sidecar containers, for purposes such as {ref}`log processing <kuberay-logging>`.
+However, the KubeRay operator assumes that the first container in the containers list is the main Ray container.
+Therefore, make sure to specify any sidecar containers **after** the main Ray container.
+In other words, the Ray container should be the **first** in the `containers` list.

 #### resources
 It’s important to specify container CPU and memory requests and limits for